pkarsy/rfboot/help/The-First-Project.md

 > rftool create myProject
 ```
 as you can see rftool generates random parameters (using /dev/urandom), and creates
 a "myProject" folder containing all information/data our project needs.
-As is, the projects will print the uptime on screen
+As is, the project prints the uptime on screen (the serial terminal) every second.
-every second.
-There is no need to configure RF channels XTEA etc. They are selected at
-random and they are different every time you create a new project.

 ```
 > cd myProject